jdh2021/react-gallery/README.md

 ## Usage

+1. View the pepper type by clicking on the image.
+Click the pepper type to switch back to the image.
-1. Like an existing image by clicking on the red pepper icon under the image.
+2. Like an existing image by clicking on the red pepper icon under the image.
-2. Delete an image by clicking the trash icon.
+3. Delete an image by clicking the trash icon.
 The image is also deleted from the database.
-3. Add a new image by clicking the pepper plus button at the top of the page.
+4. Add a new image by clicking the pepper plus button at the top of the page.
 Enter information into the `Pepper Type` and `Image URL` fields.
 The information entered into `Pepper Type` is what will display when the image is toggled.
 Click the red upload button to add.
-Click the "x" button to close or cancel.
+Click `x` to close or cancel.

 ## Built With